Invisalign vs. Traditional Metal Braces: What Orthodontic Treatment Is Right for You?

 One element that Invisalign and traditional metal braces have in common is what comes after the treatment is completed.
 Every braces wearer – no matter what kind of braces – must wear retainers after their orthodontia is complete.
 All that effort to straighten teeth must be maintained.

-Find out whether you qualify for Invisalign from your Philadelphia Elite Provider of Invisalign, Dr. Ken Cirka.
-After a dental exam, discussion of your goals and budget, and desired timeline for straight teeth, Dr. Cirka will make his recommendations so you can achieve the straight smile you have always wanted.
-Contact Dr. Cirka or Dr. Jessica Meier at Philadelphia Dentistry in Center City, Philadelphia, to make your appointment.
+Find out whether you qualify for Invisalign from your Philadelphia Elite Provider of Invisalign, Dr’s.
+Cirka, Meier, Jeon and Smith.
+After a dental exam, discussion of your goals and budget, and desired timeline for straight teeth, Dr’s.
+Cirka, Meier, Jeon or Smith will make their recommendations so you can achieve the straight smile you have always wanted.
+Contact Dr. Cirka, Dr. Jessica Meier, Dr. Mimi Jeon and Dr. Stephanie Smith at Philadelphia Dentistry in Center City, Philadelphia, to make your appointment.